eduardomozart/RegClassVBS/README.md

 ## WSH Limitations:

- * Cannot get unexpanded REG_EXPAND_SZ value if valuename includes "\".
+ * Cannot get unexpanded REG_EXPAND_SZ value if value name includes "\\".
- * If the key does not contain any explicit valuenames, the program cannot tell apart the key's default value from undefined or REG_NONE.
+ * If the key does not contain any explicit value names, the program cannot tell apart the key's default value from undefined or REG_NONE.
    The program always emits as default value undefined (FLG_ADDREG_KEYONLY).
- * If the key does not contain any explicit valuenames, and the key itself has REG_EXPAND_SZ as the default value, and it does not include any expandable string (%value%), the program cannot tell its expandability.
+ * If the key does not contain any explicit value names, and the key itself has REG_EXPAND_SZ as the default value, and it does not include any expandable string (%value%), the program cannot tell its expandability.
 Program emits the default value as REG_SZ.
  * Windows 2000, 2003 cannot read REG_QWORD values, as it lacks GetQWORDValue() method.
- * Cannot get REG_RESOURCE_LIST(type 8), REG_FULL_RESOURCE_REQUIREMENTS_LIST(type 10) values.
+ * Cannot get REG_RESOURCE_LIST (type 8), REG_FULL_RESOURCE_REQUIREMENTS_LIST (type 10) values
-    (you probably do not want them either)
+   (you probably do not want them either).
  * Cannot properly get invalid REG_DWORD values having non-4byte length.
- * On Windows 2000, REG_SZ/REG_MULTI_SZ output could have bogus,memory-leak-ish values
-   due to unknown bug in the system.
+ * On Windows 2000, REG_SZ/REG_MULTI_SZ output could have bogus, memory-leak-ish values due to unknown bug in the system.
    (several occurence when dumping the whole HKEY_LOCAL_MACHINE)